ysuurme/game_snakebattle/README.md

 # game_snakebattle
-2 snakes 1 game, in this 2 player snake battle the hunt is for a typical Dutch treat "d'n Bossche Bol"
+2 snakes 1 game, in this 2 player snake battle the hunt is for a typical Dutch treat "d'n Bossche Bol" </br>

-Player 1 controls UP, DOWN, LEFT, RIGHT
+Player 1 controls UP, DOWN, LEFT, RIGHT </br>
-Player 2 controls W, S, A, D
+Player 2 controls W, S, A, D </br>
-ESC to quit the game
+ESC to quit the game</br>

 Future aim will be to play against an AI with custom difficulty